Dainiz3/flask_quiz/README.md

 A python quiz using Flask example
 ============================

 This is a mini quiz app.
-4 Python questions are stored in a dictionary.
+4 Python questions are stored in a objects q1,q2,q3,q4.
 Each question has 3 options.

 User must select answers to all questions and try to find correct answer.